Aditya-J07/Cats-vs-Rats/README.md

 1. **Download both Part 1 and Part 2 of the game** from the provided download links.
 2. **Extract the files**:
    - Use **WinRAR** or another archive tool to extract the contents of **both Part 1** and **Part 2** of the **Rat vs Cat .rar** files.
-   - Select both parts and right-click to extract them into a single folder.
+   - Select both parts and right-click to extract them into a single folder using **winrar**.
 3. After extracting, you will get a **.exe** file.
 4. **Execute the .exe file** to start the game.